 In any school, members of staff have a profound influence on the personal growth of individual students.
-The values that characterise the lives of members of staff are crucial in enabling a Catholic school such as Daramalan to fulfil its purpose.
+The values that character: the lives of members of staff are crucial in enabling a Catholic school such as Daramalan to fulf: its purpose.

-Daramalan College believes in equal employment opportunity as a social justice issue and as sound employment practice.
-This policy is based on the Gospel value of justice.
+Daramalan Coll ge believe in equal employment opportunity as a social justice issue and as sound employment pra 'ice.
+T' is policy is based on the Gospel value of justice.

-Daramalan College practises equal opportunity in its employment practices and uses a consistent and transparent recruitment process.
+Daramalan College practise, equal opportanity in its employment practices and uses a consistent and transparent recruitment process

-All staff are selected or promoted according to merit, staff diversity is embraced and all staff are paid equally for work of equal or comparable value.
+All staff are selected or promoted of ording to merit, staff diversity is embraced and all staff are paid equally for work of equal or comparable value

-- 1. The Principal and Deputy Principal are responsible for the implementation of this policy, and for monitoring and reporting on the College's employment patterns as required by Government legislation and to ensure that the College acts in a way that is just to all people. - 2.
-In the evaluation of employment applications, consideration will be given to the following, amongst other things: - qualifications suitable for the position to which they are appointed - the individual's willingness to support the Missionaries of the Sacred Heart ethos and to engage in formation in this ethos - demonstrating respect for Catholic teaching and practice - maintaining a balance in areas such as Catholicity, age and gender for the whole staff as well as those in for promotions positions - meeting legislative requirements - 3.
+- 1. The Principal and Deputy Principal are responsible of the implementation of this policy, and for monitoring and reporting on the College's emploanent patterns as required by Government legislation and to ensure that the College acts in a way that is just a large pole. - 2.
+In the evaluation of employment applications, considerations, will be given to the following, amongst other things: - qualifications suitable for the position to which they ar ".ppoint" a - the individual's willingness to support the Missionaries of the Sacrat Heart ethos and to engage in formation in this ethos - demonstrating respect for Catholic teaching and practice - maintaining a balance in areas such as Catholicity, age and gender for the whole staff as well as those in for promotions positions - meeting legislative requirements - 3.
 All staff must have a valid Working with Vulnerable People registration and teachers must have ACT Teacher Quality Institute registration. - 4.
 The level of staffing is not markedly different from that in schools of similar type. - 5.
 Vacancies for key positions of responsibility within the school are normally advertised externally and notified internally. - 6.
 Promotion positions are open to all suitably qualified staff members at Daramalan and other suitably qualified applicants. - 7.
 Staff members are expected to have the ability to work in a team and be loyal to the Daramalan community.

 8. Staff members have interest in and the ability to relate well with young people, as well as a willingness to challenge and inspire students to achieve their God-given potential.
-Approved 18 August 2020